flatironinstitute/CaImAn/CONTRIBUTING.md

 Then from within this branch you can do your usual work on the feature: work on stuff, add, commits, etc. This corresponds to the workflow in the blue boxes in the above diagram (label 2 in the figure).

 If you changed anything in the `.py` modules, we request that you run tests on your code before making a PR.
-You can test the code by typing `caimanmanager.py test`.
+You can test the code by typing `caimanmanager test`.

 ## Third, make a PR
 Once your feature branch is ready, it's time to make a PR (label 3 in the figure).
 This is fairly simple: